nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Calculate Cyclomatic Complexity with [cyclop](https://github.com/bkielbasa/cyclop)

-This linter calculates cyclomatic copmlexity of functions or packages.
-It can select minimum compexlity and act as blocking linter in CI pipelines.
-The key offering from this linter is that it can calculate avg cyclomatic compelxity on package. — [@bkielbasa](https://github.com/bkielbasa)
+This linter calculates cyclomatic complexity of functions or packages.
+It can select minimum complexity and act as blocking linter in CI pipelines.
+The key offering from this linter is that it can calculate avg cyclomatic complexity on package. — [@bkielbasa](https://github.com/bkielbasa)

 ```
 cyclop ./...
-# to find packages with avg cyclomatic copmlexity above maximum
+# to find packages with avg cyclomatic complexity above maximum
 cyclop -packageAverage 5 -maxComplexity 10000 ./...
 ```